kalessil/phpinspectionsea/README.md

 On some projects CPU and therefore battery usage could be intensive, so it should be taken into account when traveling

 Installation and getting started
 ---
 Please follow this [documentation link](docs/getting-started.md).

+Enhancing the experience
+---
+Once you accommodated with the analyzer and want move further, check [Php Inspections (EA Ultimate)](http://plugins.jetbrains.com/plugin/10215-php-inspections-ea-ultimate-) out.

 Acknowledgments
 ---